maangulo12/starter-kit/README.md

  │           └──api.py         * implements the first api endpoints
  │                               (this module can be broken into multiple modules or packages)
  |
+ ├──docs/                      * contains documentation about the starter-kit
+ |   └──all files                (this folder can be deleted after downloading it)
+ │
  ├──frontend/                  * our frontend (client-side) code folder
  |   ├──this needs work!
  │